Bunn/bunn.github.io/_posts/2022-01-16-hello-tiger.markdown

 ### Connect the dots
 Your UI is ready, time to make it functional.
-The first thing you'll want to do is to select the MainMenu.nib window, select Classes and then select NSObject and press Enter.
+The first thing you'll want to do is to select the MainMenu.nib window, select Classes, select NSObject and press Enter.
 Name your new object "MainWindowController", like so:
 ![](/img/osx_tiger/mainwindowcontroller.png)

 On the MainWindowController Inspector window, let's add one action (confirmCicked) and two outlets (label and textField)